Monoline Mortgage Lenders in Canada

 Monoline LendersBanks

-Offer only one kind of lending solution and won’t try to sell you other productsOffer many types of products other than loans, such as chequing accounts, credit cards, GICs, etc.
+Focus on mortgage lending and won't try to cross-sell other productsOffer many products beyond mortgage loans, such as chequing accounts, credit cards, GICs, etc., and may cross-sell them

 Advantages

-4. Greater prepayment flexibility: Most monoline lenders offer greater prepayment flexibility than traditional banks, which means borrowers can potentially pay off their mortgage faster.
+4. Greater prepayment flexibility: Many monoline lenders offer more generous prepayment privileges than the major banks, letting borrowers pay down their mortgage faster.

-7. Standard Charge: As the mortgage is registered as a standard charge, borrowers can switch to a different lender at the end of a term without incurring any legal fees, provided there is no second mortgage or line of credit on the title.
+7. Standard charge registration: Because the mortgage is registered as a standard charge, switching to another lender at the end of the term is simpler and cheaper, provided there's no second mortgage or line of credit on title.

 Disadvantages